 It’s always stressful when a relative or romantic partner is incarcerated.
 If your loved one has been brought into custody at the Wasatch County Jail in Utah, there are probably lots of questions on your mind.
 This article will cover some helpful information for spouses, boyfriends, girlfriends, and relatives, including visiting hours, how to load a commissary account, contacting an inmate, and getting in touch with jail personnel.
-If your loved one needs legal help, our criminal defense attorneys are here to assist your family and provide you with the answers you need.
+If your loved one needs legal help, our Salt Lake City criminal defense lawyers are here to assist your family and provide you with the answers you need.

 Visiting the Wasatch County Jail

 Unless there are unusual circumstances like a lockdown, inmates are typically allowed to have one visit per visiting day.
 Each visit may be up to 30 minutes long.